wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_signrawtransactionwithwallet.md

 ---
-title: dash:signrawtransactionwithwallet \[POST\] {disallowed}
+title: signrawtransactionwithwallet  {disallowed} - Dash
-description: Signs a transaction in the serialized transaction format using privatekeys stored in the wallet.
+description: Example code for the signrawtransactionwithwallet  {disallowed} json-rpc method. Сomplete guide on how to use signrawtransactionwithwallet  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters